 - Mechanical aids – vacuum devices and penile implants that can help some men with erectile dysfunction.

 While male sexual dysfunction cannot be prevented, dealing with the causes of the dysfunction can help you better understand and cope with the problem when it happens.
 To help maintain good sexual function:

 - Follow your doctor’s treatment plan for any of your medical/health conditions.

 - Quit smoking.

-- Deal with any emotional or psychological issues such as stress, depression and anxiety.
-Get treatment as needed.
+- Get treatment if needed for any emotional or psychological problems such as stress, depression, and anxiety.